archywillhe/0a.io-v0/posts/chapter1/featured/2015-08-06-boolean-satisfiability-problem-or-sat-in-5-minutes.md

 >
 > 3. check if it makes sense to go on adding more numbers into this set of 3 numbers.
 >
->In our case $14394>14000$, so it makes no sense to go on and we abandon the last number, 8744, in our set, makes a new set of 3 numbers $4015,1635,1236$, and do the same thing to check if it makes sense to go on (in this case $4015+1635+1236=6886$).
+>In our case $14394>14000$, so it makes no sense to go on and we abandon the last number,, 8744, in our set, makes a new set of 3 numbers $4015,1635,1236$, and do the same thing to check if it makes sense to go on (in this case $4015+1635+1236=6886$).
 Since it did not exceed the limit of 14000, we continue to
 >
 > 1. add a new number into the the set
 >